CECL Data: Mind the gaps and start today

 Mind the gaps

-In a recent webinar, “Data Quality Considerations for CECL Measurement,” Danny Sharman, an integration project manager at Sageworks, discussed trends he sees in client data.
-The high-level trend among Sageworks clients is that the quality of their data starts strong: origination dates, loan amounts, as well as the original collateral appraisal amounts and dates are typically collected and reliable.
+In a recent webinar, “Data Quality Considerations for CECL Measurement,” Danny Sharman, an integration project manager at Abrigo, discussed trends he sees in client data.
+The high-level trend among Abrigo clients is that the quality of their data starts strong: origination dates, loan amounts, as well as the original collateral appraisal amounts and dates are typically collected and reliable.
 The changes that can occur over the life of a loan introduce variability, however, in the completeness of data.
 As Sharman notes, “throughout the loan life, through any sort of major events — whether that’s a renewal, a restructure, the loan getting set to nonaccrual status — updates don’t seem to be made.”